Time elapsed: 2w1d

 You hear the sound of horses’ hooves in the distance, and make your way to the tunnel entrance.
 It sounds like a dozen or more of them.
 Why so many?

 All you can see at first is a cloud of dust, but soon the riders reach the top of the nearest hill and are close enough to see.
-At their head is Landevin, one of the young members of the town council and famous for being a brilliant speaker…and for his fancy name.
-Who gives their child a name like Landevin, anyway?
+At their head is Landevin, one of the young members of the town council who is famous for being a brilliant speaker…and for his fancy name.
+Who gives their kid a name like Landevin, anyway?

 Landevin stops his horse and looks down towards you.